 In addition to the accumulation of fat in the liver, NASH is characterized by inflammation and cellular damage with or without fibrosis, the first stage of liver scarring, which may ultimately progress to cirrhosis.
 Within NASH cirrhosis, patients can be categorized as being compensated or decompensated.
 NASH with compensated cirrhosis is characterized by liver scarring / damage that reduces the ability to process blood supplied to the liver, though patients generally remain asymptomatic with normal liver function.
 NASH patients with compensated cirrhosis are on the cusp of negative consequences associated with end-stage liver disease such as portal hypertension, esophageal varices, ascites, liver cancer and liver failure.
-It is estimated that by 2024 the prevalent cirrhotic NASH population in the US will be approximately 2.4 million with the vast majority of these patients (2.1 million) being categorized as compensated.
 The progression rate from compensated cirrhosis to decompensation, HCC, or death is ~20% over two years.